Major League Baseball draft: Negotiating rights

 Prior to 2007, a team retained the rights to sign a selected player until one week prior to the next draft, or until the player enters, or returns to, a four-year college on a full-time basis.
 This was known as the "draft and follow" procedure.
+Notable players who have been drafted and signed via the draft-and-follow procedure include Mark Buehrle, Roy Oswalt, Andy Pettitte, Jorge Posada and Reggie Sanders.

 Since 2012, the deadline for signing a drafted player is July 15.
 A selected player who enters a junior college cannot be signed until the conclusion of the school's baseball season.
 A player who is drafted and does not sign with the club that selected him may be drafted again at a future year's draft, so long as the player is eligible for that year's draft.
 A club may not select a player again in a subsequent year, unless the player has consented to the re-selection.
+Each drafted player can sign a bonus and each bonus is based on the player draft position and value as well.

 A player who is eligible to be selected and is passed over by every club becomes a free agent and may sign with any club, up until one week before the next draft, or until the player enters, or returns to, a four-year college full-time or enters, or returns to, a junior college.
 In the one-week period before any draft, which is called the "closed period", the general rule is that no club may sign a new player.

 The 2022 CBA reinstated the draft-and-follow option for players drafted after the 10th round who opt to attend junior college and are eligible to sign with their drafting clubs before the following draft.